 As you may remember the end of last year was the final deadline, and most of the claims became time-barred with the end of 2022.
-Yet, you can still make a claim for compensation!In order to be able to continue supporting truck owners with their damage claims, our legal team has implemented a way to… Read more As of February 2023, it is still not too late to act!
+Yet, you can still make a claim for compensation!In order to be able to continue supporting truck owners with their damage claims, our legal team has implemented a way to… Read more In 2023 it is still not too late to act!

 As we have recently informed you, DAF has been granted one year by the court to prepare its response to the third group action (including the LitFin lawsuit).
 On 7 December 2022, our attorneys received DAF’s submission.
 The submission is 744 pages long, excluding annexes.
 It appears that DAF has adopted a strategy designed to… Read more The current state of claims in the Netherlands

 The Cologne Administrative Court has made an order* with the subject matter of the dispute: The plaintiff is seeking a partial repayment of tolls for the years 2016-2020, citing a decision of the ECJ on tolls for the years 2010/2011.
 The date for the hearing is set for 28 February 2023.
 It will be heard… Read more Current state of Toll-collect refunds in Germany